Last Updated on

 Meetup is the classic group for meeting new people in the Netherlands.
 Personally, I’ve found that Facebook was slightly better, however you’ll find a Meetup for everything.
 My husband has met several friends through different groups related to his hobbies.

 A friend introduced to this one.
-The idea behind this app is that you can connect with party loving people in your community, so if you’ve ever dreamed of being invited to a boozy boat ride on a private boat down the canals in Amsterdam, this is the app for you.
+The idea behind this app is that you can connect with party-loving people in your community, so if you’ve ever dreamed of being invited to a boozy boat ride on a private boat down the canals in Amsterdam, this is the app for you.

 I’m not on Tinder myself, but if you’re looking to date, many of my friends have met their significant other using Tinder whether it was here or elsewhere in the world.
 Why not swipe right and try it out?

 I haven’t used Couchsurfing so much since moving to the Netherlands, however it’s a good way to meet people if you’ve recently moved to the Netherlands and you’re open to the idea.
-The Amsterdam community is quite active although be warned that accomodation in the major cities is not easy to come by.
+The Amsterdam community is quite active although be warned that accommodation in the major cities is not easy to come by.

 If you’re looking for upcoming events and music around the Netherlands, download this app for the latest cultural agenda.